 - Distinctive characteristics: black rhinos are smaller than white rhinos, and have less of a pronounced hump on the back of their necks.
 They have a smaller head also, as unlike the white rhino, they are browsers, so eat from higher bushes or trees, requiring less muscle strength around their necks than white rhinos.
 The most distinguishable characteristic between a black and a white rhino is that black rhinos have a hooked lip, as opposed to a flat-based lip, which is related to their eating habits.

 Location and habitat

-- Location: black rhino occur throughout southern and eastern Africa, including: Kenya, Tanzania, Cameroon, Namibia, South Africa, Zimbabwe and Angola.
+- Location: black rhino occur throughout southern and eastern Africa, including: Kenya, Tanzania, Namibia, South Africa and Zimbabwe

 - Population density within an area: This depends on the features of the habitat in question, from one rhino per 100 km2 in the desert plains of Western Kunene, Namibia to more than one rhino per square kilometre in thicket vegetation.